 News and Notes

-Dr. Bauman recently completed his fourth ADHD diagnosis and treatment class at Mass General/Harvard Medical School.
+Dr. Bauman completed his fourth ADHD diagnosis and treatment class at Mass General/Harvard Medical School.
 He is eager to use the latest strategies.
 Education never gets old!

 It is becoming an open secret that Dr. Bauman treats ADULTS with ADHD/ADD.
 That has happened organically due to his long history of expertise in helping younger patients and emerging adults to thrive with ADHD/ADD.
 He can evaluate for ADHD/ADD and document the diagnosis for primary care physicians.